Keith Maillard: 1960s

 Maillard left his native West Virginia in 1965 and moved to Boston where he lived for five years.
-He worked in the anti-Vietnam-war movement from 1968-1970 and contributed numerous articles to Boston underground newspapers and radio.
+He worked in the anti-Vietnam-war movement from 1968 to 1970 and contributed numerous articles to Boston underground newspapers and radio: Fusion, Broadside, The Free Press of Boston and WBUR.
 In 1970, disillusioned after the Kent State shootings, he emigrated to Canada.
 He was not eligible for the draft and was a war resister rather than a draft dodger.

 1970s

 In the early 1970s, Maillard worked as a freelancer for CBC Radio, contributing pieces to This Country in the Morning, Five Nights, and Our Native Land.
-He also contributed to periodicals, including Fusion, Body Politic, Malahat Review, Books in Canada, Canadian Literature, and newspapers.
+He also contributed to periodicals, including Fusion, The Body Politic, Malahat Review, Books in Canada, Canadian Literature, and newspapers.
 He was in the Writers' Union of Canada, served on the National Council for two years, and co-founded the Federation of BC Writers.
 Maillard studied music at Vancouver Community College, played the Irish pipes, taught recorder and the rudiments of music for the Vancouver School Board and Vancouver Community College, and played bass in the first band formed by Vancouver singer-songwriter, Ferron.
+He co-produced and arranged her second album Backed Up in 1978.
 In the late 1970s Maillard taught writing workshops in Vancouver's literary centre, The Literary Storefront, and participated in a number of readings and other events there.
 In 1979 Maillard interviewed Canadian novelist Howard O’Hagan who explained to him his writing process; the interview appeared as a chapter in Margery Fee's Silence Made Visible: Howard O’Hagan and Tay John (1992).

 Maillard's first published novel, Two Strand River, appeared in 1976, published by Dave Godfrey's Press Porcépic.
 Most reviewers were confounded by this strange book with its cross-gendered protagonists and weird events, but Two Strand River soon acquired a cult following, came to be labeled a classic of Canadian magic realism, and has been republished twice.